anaximeno/shazamPy/README.md

 * sha256
 * sha384
 * sha512

-If you are in the file_to_be_checked's path you can just write the file's name

-In file/hash sum you can use an file(.txt) that currently has the sum or the sum code itself

 **This program is in tests currently, if you have suggestion let me know ;), if you want to contribute go ahead!**